yurei-dll/ThdhrCal/setupGuide.md

 ---

-And you're done!
+Remember to save your changes, and you're done!
 Start the project with `node main.js`.
 The first time will generate a user consent page via Google and save the schedule information.
 Run it again to have it uploaded to your calendar.